EricFecteau/rust-data-analysis/src/3_manipulate/select.md

     .filter(col("hrlyearn").is_not_null());
 ```

 Second, lets connect to the `./data/lfs_large/part` partitioned dataset, that was partitioned by `survyear` and by `survmnth`.
-All the files in this partitioned dataset folder will contain nearly 20 years of monthly LFS data, 23 million rows, and over 200 parquet files, equalling a totally of approximately 400 MB.
+All the files in this partitioned dataset folder will contain nearly 20 years of monthly LFS data, 23 million rows, and over 200 parquet files, equalling a total of approximately 400 MB.
 Similar to the large parquet file, we will filter it to the records in the second half of 2010, and non-null values for `hrlyearn`.
 Again, nothing is executed at this point.

 ```Rust
 // Connect to LazyFrame (partitioned parquet file)